 Management’s lockout and lack of a realistic offer continues to damage our community’s reputation as a leader in the arts.

-The Musicians are heartbroken to announce the loss of the following amazing colleagues.
-We congratulate them on their new positions and thank them for sharing their talents with our orchestra and our community.
-We wish these musicians well in their musical journey ahead.
+The Musicians of the Minnesota Orchestra are heartbroken to announce the loss of more of our amazing and talented colleagues.
+We congratulate them on their new positions, and thank them for sharing their abilities with our orchestra and our community.
+We wish them well in their musical journey ahead.
 They will be deeply missed.

-Gina DiBello has resigned from the Minnesota Orchestra, having held the position of Principal Second Violin since 2008.
-After winning auditions for both the Boston and Chicago Symphonies, she joined the first violin section of the Chicago Symphony in June.
-Highlights of Gina’s career with the Minnesota Orchestra included solo performances of Mozart’s Violin Concertos Nos.
+Gina DiBello, Principal Second Violin since 2008, has won a section violin position with the Chicago Symphony.
+Highlights of Gina’s career with the Minnesota Orchestra have included solo performances of Mozart’s Violin Concertos Nos.
 3 & 5 with Stanislaw Skrowaczewski and Andrew Litton conducting.
-Known for her gentle leadership and lyrical playing, Gina was previously a member of the Detroit Symphony.
-She has made her home in Chicago with her husband, percussionist, Ian Ding.
+Known for her gentle leadership and lyrical playing, Gina was previously a member of the Detroit Symphony and is married to percussionist, Ian Ding.

 Violist Kenneth Freed will move to Seattle this summer with his wife, Gwendolyn Freed.
 While continuing his position as the Music Director of the Mankato Symphony, Ken will take this opportunity to pursue new career options.
 Both Ken and Gwen have been significant leaders in our community, in both arts and education.
 In addition to his contributions to the Mankato community, Ken was the Founder and Board Chair of the Minneapolis non-profit, Learning Through Music.
 Other board service included the Yale Alumni Association of the North West, St. Paul Conservatory for the Performing Arts, the McNally Smith College of Music Foundation and the American Composer’s Forum.
 Ken played 2nd violin in the McKnight-winning Rosalyra String Quartet.
 Gwen served as the Executive Director of the Greater Twin Cities Youth Symphonies, Vice President for Marketing and Communication for Gustavus Adolphus College, and most recently as the Executive Director of Wallin Education Partners.